-Emmanuel Macron is the next President of France.
-He is the leader of the En Marche! party, which he created after resigning from the government as Minister of the Economy, Industry and Digital Affairs.
+Emmanuel Macron is the President of France and leader of the En Marche! party, which he created after resigning from the government as Minister of the Economy, Industry and Digital Affairs.
 He’s married to Brigitte Marie-Claude Trogneux, who is 24 years older and was his French literature teacher.
 She will be France’s First Lady after Macron won the second round today.

 The 39-year-old Macron and the 63-year-old Trogneux do not have any children together, but she has three children – son Sebastien and daughters Laurence and Tiphane – from a previous marriage.
 She also has seven grandchildren, so Macron is a 39-year-old step-grandfather.